qEEG Brain Mapping- Toronto

 Using the information from your clinical intake interview, baseline recording, and intake package we put the pieces together to create a custom Neurofeedback for Concussion program that is tailored to suit your needs.

-We debrief the results, help you understand the different statistics and brainwave patterns involved in your program, as well as help answer your questions before you can begin Neurofeedback for Concussion training.
+We debrief the results, help you understand the different statistics and brainwave patterns involved in your program, as well as help answer your questions before you can begin Neurofeedback training.

 Research Articles on Concussion